 - The total cost per liter of desalinated water from small RO systems compared to distillation systems are quite close.
 In large desalination systems with monitoring and trained personnel, it is much cheaper per liter.
 No contest here.

 Applicable with carbon-filter post-treatment

 WaterStillar water is distilled water that is produced without tricks.
 No filters, pressure or other mechanical contraptions that will enhance the yield.
-WaterStillar water is clean, non aggressive water and does not contain minerals.
-If desired, remineralised water is obtained through adding minerals as a post treatment process along with, ie. aeration.
+WaterStillar water is clean, non-aggressive water and does not contain minerals.
+If desired, remineralised water is obtained by adding minerals as a post-treatment process along with, ie. aeration.
 Taste is neutral.

 Energy and small volumes

 The amount of energy required to vaporize a liquid is called the heat of vaporization.
 For water, this amounts to 2,256 kilojoules per kilogram at 100°C (970 Btu per pound at 212°F).
 The same amount of heat must be removed from the vapor to condense it back to liquid at the boiling point.

 Distillation is today by far not the most effective way of cleaning water due to the huge energy demand.
 Therefore some “tricks” are seen to improve the effectiveness.
 The heat generated from vapor condensation is transferred to feed water to cause its vaporization and thus improve the thermal efficiency – this is what WaterStillar Works does by reusing this condensation energy in 9 effects.
 This increases production in a given area and makes it possible to run the system on electrical supplement power during nighttime.

 Another “trick” is to lower the pressure and boil water at a lower temperature.
 In this way, the production rate goes up but introduces other problems with higher complexity and biofouling.